kcalata/Item-Catalog/README.md

  Play around in the [Dessert Catalog](http://localhost:8000/catalog).
  You may check out the desserts that I have set as the defaults.
 You can even add, edit, or delete your own dessert items after logging in through Google.

+ ### Turn off web server
+ Press CTRL+C to turn off the web server.
+This will stop the Dessert Catalog.

  ### Exit Vagrant
  Run the following command to exit vagrant,
  ```